passbolt/passbolt_selenium/README.md

     ./vendor/bin/phpunit -c ./tests

 ## PASSBOLT Plugin

-*   Get the plugin by downloading the latest build from the repository
+*   Get the plugin by downloading the latest build from the repository and put it in data/extensions

     https://github.com/passbolt/passbolt_ff/blob/develop/passbolt-firefox-addon.xpi?raw=true

 *   Or if you are developing you can create a simlink to your addon project

+		cd data/extensions
-		ln -s ../passbolt_ff/passbolt-firefox-addon.xpi passbolt-firefox-addon-dev.xpi
+		ln -s ../../../passbolt_ff/passbolt-firefox-addon.xpi .